iamtodor/data-science-interview-questions-and-answers/README.md

 In the example of Fraud detection, it gives you the percentage of Correctly Predicted Non-Frauds from the pool of Actual Frauds pool of Actual Non-Frauds

 [Assessing and Comparing Classifier Performance with ROC Curves](https://machinelearningmastery.com/assessing-comparing-classifier-performance-roc-curves-2/)

+## 6. Is it better to have too many false positives, or too many false negatives?
+It depends on the question as well as on the domain for which we are trying to solve the question.

+In medical testing, false negatives may provide a falsely reassuring message to patients and physicians that disease is absent, when it is actually present.
+This sometimes leads to inappropriate or inadequate treatment of both the patient and their disease.
+So, it is desired to have too many false positive.

+For spam filtering, a false positive occurs when spam filtering or spam blocking techniques wrongly classify a legitimate email message as spam and, as a result, interferes with its delivery.
+While most anti-spam tactics can block or filter a high percentage of unwanted emails, doing so without creating significant false-positive results is a much more demanding task.
+So, we prefer too many false negatives over many false positives.